Shareholders who own 3D Systems (NYSE: DDD) Should Contact Wolf Haldenstein

-NEW YORK, June 27, 2025 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP announces that securities class action lawsuit has been filed in the United States District Court for the District of Delaware on behalf of all persons or entities who purchased or otherwise acquired 3D Systems Corporation (3D Systems or the Company) (NYSE: DDD) securities between August 13, 2024 and May 12, 2025, inclusive (the Class Period).
+NEW YORK, July 02, 2025 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP reminds investors that securities class action lawsuit has been filed in the United States District Court for the District of Delaware on behalf of all persons or entities who purchased or otherwise acquired 3D Systems Corporation (3D Systems or the Company) (NYSE: DDD) securities between August 13, 2024 and May 12, 2025, inclusive (the Class Period).

 Investors who purchased or otherwise acquired shares of 3D Systems should contact the Firm prior to the August 12, 2025 lead plaintiff motion deadline.